abhi3700/My_Learning_NFT/README.md

 * Storing metadata on-chain & off-chain: The _name_, _description_, and _attributes_ are easy to store on-chain, but the _image_ is the hard part.
 It would be better if we could store our images on-chain so that they can’t go down or get hacked.
 That's why __IPFS__.
 This is to ensure the NFT asset with image is not duplicated elsewhere.
 And this is ensured by creating a hash based on the image & directed to a link of IPFS like `https://ipfs.io/ipfs/QmTgqnhFBMkfT9s8PHKcdXBn1f5bG3Q5hmBaR4U6hoTvb1?filename=Chainlink_Elf.png`.
 This is ideal for storing images since it means that every time the image is updated, the on-chain hash/tokenURI also has to change, meaning that we can have a record of the history of the metadata.
 It’s also really easy to add an image onto IPFS and doesn’t require running a server!

-## Standards
-* ERC721
-* ERC1155: ERC721 + batch transfer of tokens (with different ids).
-	- very helpful for games, where a user buying weapons of different type (or id) which is gettting transferred at a time (i.e. batch transfer).

 ## Marketplace
 This is an example where the technicality will be explained: